-Speak in Your Voice: Tips on Making Your Blog Socially-Savvy
+Speak in Your Voice: Tips on Being Socially-Savvy with Your Blogging

 Your blog can be a centerpiece for marketing your business, nonprofit organization or association, and I got some great tips from Deborah Brody at the 2013 PRSA Mid-Atlantic District Chesapeake Conference.
 I’ve followed Deborah on Twitter for a couple of years (@DBMC) and she always has great insights.
 Her presentation slides from SlideShare are below.
 Here’s a few tips from her workshop:

 Blogging can be a critical part of your communications strategy because it projects your voice to the world.
 Yet many organizations and companies do not prioritize blogging, even though it improves search engine results, helps them keep their websites fresh, and completely rests under their own control.
 Unlike working with the news media, blogging places no filters on your message.